Chicago Muslims and United Methodists Call for Justice in Gaza

 Grace and peace to you in the hope that is ours in Christ.

 I don’t know if that was a gold standard answer, but both kids learned empathy.
 They are kind to animals.
 They live out Christian love even if they do not set worship attendance records.
-Rachel is a social worker who manages others and engages the most challenged of those who live in Milwaukee without housing.
+My daughter, Rachel, is now a social worker who manages others and engages the most challenged of those who live in Milwaukee without housing.
 Once, someone who was distressed asked the police to call her by name.
-Andrew loves to serve.
+And my son, Andrew, loves to serve.
 Siblings in Christ, we belong to each other.
 Archbishop Tutu of South Africa has described life as ‘a bundle of belonging.’

-In her book, Who Do We Choose to Be?
-Margaret Wheatley says a decent human being must be willing to serve an inhumane and indecent time.
+In her book Who Do We Choose to Be?, Margaret Wheatley says a decent human being must be willing to serve in an inhumane and indecent time.
 More than being decent, what might a Christian be willing to do in an inhumane, indecent time?

 Despite the fact that the federal government has built a concentration camp in Florida and has resorted to burning food aid rather than feed hungry children, I am still answering angry letters from the Council of Bishops’ epiphany letter, read in our churches, that sought dignity for immigrants.

-I feel as if I am crouching down in my gentle fatherly voice and saying, ‘the 34 people per cage have a mother, a sister, or a child.
+I feel as if I am crouching down and using my gentle fatherly voice when I say, "The 34 people per cage have a mother, a sister, or a child.
 They are exposed to the elements and live in their own stench.
 Most are guilty of no crime.
-For the first offense, being in the US illegally is a misdemeanor, and when did misdemeanor crimes warrant incarceration in a concentration camp away from family and legal recourse?
+For the first offense, being in the US illegally is a misdemeanor--and when did misdemeanor crimes warrant incarceration in a concentration camp away from family and legal recourse?
 Their children are traumatized from missing their fathers.
 Let them go.
-Let them go back to their dinner tables.’
+Let them go back to their dinner tables."

 Siblings in Christ, we have been divided by powerful, moneyed voices.
 Many hearts have been turned to revile immigrants by allowing ourselves to fear them in the most criminal terms.
 Consider how many United Methodists approve of this example of structural and systemic racism.
 Who would want to join that church?

 Contact your representative and your senator.
 Join in prayer and protest.
-Feed those widowed because their husband has been swept up in a needless raid.
-Contribute to the Texas flood relief through UMCOR or a short-term mission trip.
+Feed those widowed because their husbands have been swept up in a needless raid.
+Contribute through your church UM Committee on Relief to assist Texas flood relief or participate in a short-term mission trip.
 Love your neighbor.
 The neighbor, says Luke 10:37, is the one who showed mercy.

-Know that your witness to Jesus and your service of the reign of God is critically important.
+Know that your witness to Jesus and your service of the reign of God are critically important.
 Thank you for your witness and faithfulness.
 It is good to be in ministry with you.

 Peace,